remarkjs/remark-lint/packages/remark-preset-lint-recommended/readme.md

 [![Chat][chat-badge]][chat]

-remark preset to configure `remark-lint` with settings that prevent mistakes or syntaxes that do not work correctly across vendors.
+remark preset to configure `remark-lint` with settings that prevent mistakes or stuff that fails across vendors.

 ## Rules